rosepenguin-code/rosepenguin-code/README.md

 ## 🚀 What I'm Aiming For

-- Remote work where I can use my brain more than my legs 🧠
+- A remote place where I can use my brain more than my legs 🧠
-- Help make the digital world a little safer 🔐
+- To contribute to a safer digital world 🔐
-- Prove that a disability doesn't define limits — I do.
+- To prove that a disabilities do not define limits — I do.

 ---